oracle-livelabs/database/db-23ai-fundamentals/intro/sql-introduction.md

 ### **Objectives**

-This lab aims to provide hands-on experience with JSON-relational duality views, demonstrating how to get the strengths of both JSON and relational data models.
+This workshop aims to provide hands-on experience with JSON-relational duality views, demonstrating how to get the strengths of both JSON and relational data models.
 You will learn how to create, query, and update JSON-relational duality views using SQL and REST.

 ### **Prerequisites**

-This lab assumes you have:
+This workhop assumes you have:

 * Oracle Database 23ai
-* Completed the get started Lab

 ## **Learn More**